mo7ammed-saleh/Control-5-Servo-Motors/README.md

 **This Repository will explain my first task in Electronics and Electrical Power department at [SMART METHODS](https://github.com/smart-methods) summer training.**

 ## Task Requirements:
-  - Design the robot arm motorss circuit daigram (MG995 Servo Motor).
+  - Design the robot arm motors circuit daigram (MG995 Servo Motor).
   - Set the motors degree to 90.
   - Control the motors using potentiometer.